-Table 1: Positions where mutations are known to result in escape from sotrovimab, and their prevalence, and the specific amino acid mutations known to result in escape, March 2022
+Table 1: Positions where mutations are known to result in escape from sotrovimab or cilgavimab, their prevalence, and the specific amino acid mutations known to result in escape, April 2022.
+Note: 484A and 655Y are defining mutations of all Omicron lineages and are not shown.
+371F is a mutation in Omicron BA.2,4, and 5.